Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 The HWC primarily draws its exoplanet parameters from the Planetary Systems Composite Parameters (PSCompPars) table of the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/index.html}}, which is the second source we used \citep{Christiansen2025}, also downloaded on 22 October 2025.
 However, the HWC is supplemented by additions and corrections from other literature sources.
 While this approach yields a more comprehensive collection of planetary properties, it also introduces potential inconsistencies arising from the aggregation of independent measurements.
-Consequently, the HWC is best regarded as a reference framework to guide further investigation rather than a definitive classification of planetary habitability.
+Consequently, the HWC is best regarded as a heuristic reference framework to guide further investigation rather than a definitive classification of planetary habitability.
 Because individual references do not necessarily report a complete set of stellar and planetary properties, the PSCompPars table itself consolidates measurements from multiple references into a single row per confirmed planet.
 This aims to maximize parameter completeness by selecting preferred values across sources, yielding a more filled-in representation of planetary and stellar properties.
 However, this increased completeness comes at the expense of strict self-consistency, as the reported parameters may originate from different studies employing distinct assumptions or methodologies.
 Accordingly, the PSCompPars table is well suited for statistical and ML applications that require broad feature coverage, but its contents should be interpreted with appropriate caution.

 The downloaded version of the HWC contained 5599 exoplanets, while the PSCompPars table contained 6028 exoplanets.
 The two datasets were merged by cross-matching the planetary names.
-The resulting merged dataset contained 5576 exoplanet, including the 70 potentially habitable planets, as shown in Figure \ref{fig:distro}.
+The resulting merged dataset contained 5576 exoplanets, including the 70 potentially habitable planets.
+In this work, the HWC labels are used as target variables for supervised learning and active learning experiments, and are therefore interpreted strictly as proxy labels reflecting the underlying heuristic definition rather than ground-truth indicators of physical habitability.

 The feature selection process was designed to construct a physically meaningful and internally consistent representation of planetary, stellar, and system properties, while making maximal use of the information available across the two source catalogs.
 Following the cross-matching of the HWC and the PSCompPars table, all quantitative parameters from both sources were initially retained in a merged dataset to allow explicit evaluation of overlap and redundancy.